akharrou/QuickDocs/Sources/LLDB.md

 - [2 Documentation: `help`](#tag)
 ---

 There are two tools for self-help, namely: `apropos` & `help`.
-The former lists all possibly relevant commands and aliases to your input; the latter, without passed input, lists all the possibly relevant `lldb` commands and aliases and, when passed input, lists documentation specific to your input, it's the `man` of `lldb` so to speak.
+The former lists all possibly relevant commands and aliases to your input; the latter, without passed input, lists all `lldb` commands and aliases and, when passed input, lists documentation specific to your input, it's the `man` of `lldb` so to speak.

 <br>